 Myelodysplasia: Congenital abnormality characterized by a lower spinal defect and varying degrees of muscle weakness in the legs.
 Spina bifida is an example of myelodysplasia.

 Neuroma: Generally implies a thickened and irritated nerve, as seen between the toes in a Morton’s neuroma.

 Neuromuscular: Very general term relating either to both nerves and muscles, or to the nerve supply of the muscle.

 Non-Invasive Treatment: A procedure which does not involve entering the body.

 NSAID: Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are a class of medication, that often serve to decrease pain symptoms by dampening the body’s inflammatory response.

 Orthosis: Device which a person wears or uses to help support, align, or accommodate a body part.

 Os Calcis (calcaneus): Heel bone.

 Osteoarthritis: Arthritis characterized by partial or complete loss of the cartilage (articular cartilage) covering a joint.
-It commonly occurs in individuals as they age and most often affecting the weight bearing joints such as the hip and knee.
-In the ankle joint osteoarthritis commonly results from a previous trauma such as an ankle fracture.
+It commonly occurs in individuals as they age, and most often affects the weight bearing joints, such as the hip and knee.
+In the ankle joint, osteoarthritis commonly results from a previous trauma, such as an ankle fracture.